verilog-to-routing/vtr-verilog-to-routing/doc/src/tutorials/arch/timing_modeling/index.rst

  #.
 Specifying the logical timing characteristics of a primitive including:

      * whether primitive pins are sequential or combinational, and
-     * what the timing dependancies are between the pins.
+     * what the timing dependencies are between the pins.

  #.
 Specifying the physical delay values

-These two steps separatate the logical timing characteristics of a primitive, from the physically dependant delays.
+These two steps separate the logical timing characteristics of a primitive, from the physically dependant delays.
 This enables a single logical netlist primitive type (e.g. Flip-Flop) to be mapped into different physical locations with different timing characteristics.

 The :ref:`FPGA architecture description <fpga_architecture_description>` describes the logical timing characteristics in the :ref:`models section <arch_models>`, while the physical timing information is specified on ``pb_types`` within :ref:`complex block <arch_complex_blocks>`.